 Updated at 9:00 AM PST.

-According to reports, hackers have gained access to a number of Starbucks mobile app accounts.
+, hackers have gained access to a number of Starbucks mobile app accounts.

 The source of the compromise is reportedly due to account passwords being guessed or reused, giving attackers access to customer accounts through the application program interface (API).